KeithIMyers/chromiumos-docs/selinux.md

 ##### Writing policy fix

-1. Identify whether labebling files is needed.
+1. Identify whether labeling files is needed.
 If yes, label the files either in file_contexts or via type_transition.

 1. Fix the program or add `dontaudit` rule to prevent from spamming logs if it